 RRES uses a compact, custom-designed vacuum excavation head with integrated super-sonic air nozzles to agitate and remove soil without the risk of damage to buried assets.
 Machine vision will be used during the excavation process to identify objects and guide activities through the excavated keyhole.

 RRES will be equipped with additional end effectors to help backfill the excavation, compress soil and secure the core back in place to complete the end-to-end roadworks process.

 In order to embed the RRES with the ability to ‘see’ its environment, the RRES team is developing 3D visualization techniques to capture 3D point clouds of the excavation and surrounding site.

 RRES is an all-electric robotic platform being developed with utility and construction industry applications in mind.

 SGN manages the network that distributes natural and green gas to 5.9 million homes and businesses across Scotland and the south of England.
 Their dedicated and established innovation team manages ideas and opportunities, both from internal and external sources, co-ordinating their evaluation, and prioritising and converting into value propositions projects that align with their innovation strategy.

-ULC Robotics is a leading robotics-as-a-service (RaaS) solutions provider and developer for the energy industry, transforming the way that vital infrastructure is maintained and operated.
+ULC Technologies is a leading robotics developer for the energy industry, transforming the way that vital infrastructure is maintained and operated.
 As the key RRES project partner, ULC’s team of mechanical and electrical engineers, sensor scientists, technicians, project managers and machine learning specialists are responsible for designing and developing the field demonstrable prototype of the RRES.